MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Get-Random.md

 ### Example 7: Randomize an entire collection

-Startin in PowerShell 7.1, you can use the **Shuffle** parameter to return the entire collection in a random order.
+Starting in PowerShell 7.1, you can use the **Shuffle** parameter to return the entire collection in a random order.

 ```powershell